duke24k/self-driving-car-nd/p1/README.md

 3. Possible improvement.
 ---
-1) I need to more video data to figure out for further improvement.
+1) Lines on real roads are more complicated than above videos.
+I need to configure out more robust pipeline with more road data.
+I